alexyingchen/accessguide/content/programmers.md

 **Disabilities**: physical, visual
 **WCAG number + conformance**: 1.4.10 AA

 ### P22.
-Don’t restrict content to portrait or landscape
+Don’t restrict the layout to portrait or landscape
 > I mounted my phone to my wheelchair in portrait to make it easier to use.
 Landscape-only pages mess with my setup.

 Don’t restrict content to a single display orientation, like portrait or landscape, unless a specific display orientation is essential.